Editor's Note: This story originally appeared on NewRetirement.

-Based on my experience, there are quite a few methods for getting out of debt.
-Some require brute force, others discipline and there are even methods that are fairly passive and pain-free.
+There are quite a few methods for getting out of debt.
+Some require brute force, others discipline, and there are even methods that are fairly passive and pain free.

 1. The Debt Snowball

 Endorsed by Dave Ramsey and many other personal finance gurus, this works.
 What is it?
 It is a debt snowball!